-- making drafting significantly more complex.
+If a QTIP Trust is named as the beneficiary, all of the special concerns discussed above regarding qualifying for the federal estate tax marital deduction apply, making drafting significantly more complex.
 On the other hand, with a charitable remainder trust ("CRT"), since the trust is not a taxable entity, the full amount of the decedent's interest in the plan can be distributed to the trust without adverse income tax consequences, making the marital deduction issue much simpler.
-If the spouse is the only non-charitable beneficiary of the CRT, then the marital deduction is allowable for the value of the spouse's interest in the CRT.
-IRC § 2056(b)(8)(a). - 2.
-Income Tax Issues.
+If the spouse is the only non-charitable beneficiary of the CRT, then the marital deduction is allowable for the value of the spouse's interest in the CRT. $IRC \ 2056(b)(8)(a)$ .

+2. Income Tax Issues.

 Another difference between naming a QTIP Trust with remainder to charity and a CRT as the beneficiary of retirement plans is the income taxability of distributions from the plan.
 A charitable remainder trust is a tax exempt entity, so that no income tax is due when the full amount of the participant's plan benefits is paid to the trust on the participant's death.
-Of course, that portion of the unitrust or annuity distribution paid out to the non-charitable beneficiary of the trust each year that represents taxable income (versus corpus) will be subject to income tax.
-On the other hand, distribution of retirement plans to QTIP Trusts that have charitable organizations as the initial remainder beneficiaries will result in the inability to make distributions over the spouse's life expectancy if the trust accumulates plan benefit distributions made during the spouse's life.
+Of course, that portion of the unitrust or annuity distribution paid out to the non-charitable beneficiary of the trust each year-that represents taxable income (versus corpus) will be subject to income tax in the year distributed.
+On the other hand, distribution of a retirement plan to a QTIP Trust in the form of an accumulation trust that has charitable organizations as the initial remainder beneficiaries will result in no designated beneficiary under the MRD rules.
 See PLR 9820021, supra.
-If the trust does not qualify for DB treatment, then the 5 year rule would apply if the participant dies before his RBD.
-If the participant dies after reaching his RBD with a non-qualifying trust as his beneficiary, MRDs can still be made over the deceased participant's non-recalculated, remaining life expectancy, which is not necessarily a "bad" distribution period. - 3.
-Benefits To Spouse.
-Of course, there are differences in the type and amount of benefits a spouse may receive from a QTIP Trust versus a CRT.
-For example, the spouse can receive unlimited amounts of principal (in addition to all the income) from the QTIP Trust during her lifetime, as opposed to merely the specified annuity or unitrust amount from a CRT. - 4.
-Benefits To Charity.
+Because such a trust does not qualify for DB treatment, if the participant dies before his RBD, the 5 year rule would apply, and if the participant dies after his RBD, then MRDs would be made over the deceased participant's remaining non-recalculated, single life expectancy.
+However, if designated beneficiary treatment is desired for a QTIP Trust with remainder to charity, then the QTIP Trust should be drafted in the form of a Conduit Trust.

+3. Benefits To Spouse.

+Of course, there are differences in the type and amount of benefits a spouse may receive from a QTIP Trust with remainder to charity versus a CRT.
+For example, the spouse can receive unlimited amounts of principal (in addition to all the income) from the QTIP Trust during her lifetime, as opposed to merely the specified annuity or unitrust amount from a CRT.

+4. Benefits To Charity.

 There are also differences in the benefits provided to charity with the two different trusts.
 Because of the possibility of substantial distributions being made to the surviving spouse during her lifetime from the QTIP Trust, there may, in fact, be nothing left in the Trust to pass to charity upon her death.
-On the other hand, under the recently revised rules applicable to charitable remainder trusts, a certain minimum amount, at least, is likely to pass to charity from these trusts.
+On the other hand, under the qualification rules applicable to charitable remainder trusts, a certain minimum amount, at least, is likely to pass to charity from these trusts when the spouse dies.
 The Taxpayer Relief Act of 1997 requires that the minimum value of the charity's remainder interest be at least 10% of the value of the initial assets transferred to the trust in order to qualify as a valid CRT.